mirego/trikot/documentation/DISPATCH_QUEUES.md

 * Configuration.publisherExecutionDispatchQueue -> Default queue used by `ExecutablePublisher` to execute code
 * Configuration.serialSubscriptionDispatchQueue -> Single not shared thread useful to subscribe concurrently to publishers.

-*Note on using coroutines*: You can easily switch the
+*Note on using coroutines*: Use the following code to run ExecutablePublisher on coroutines instead of threads

 ```kotlin
 class MyCoroutineDispatcher(val context: CoroutineContext = Dispatchers.unconfined): DispatchQueue, CoroutineScope {